 - The thesaurus suggests synonyms for a word.

-- Counting words helps you if you have precise specifications for the length of your work.
+- Counting words helps you, if you have precise guidelines for the length of your work.

-- If you want to take notes on individual places or give them to someone else for proofreading, the comment function is useful for creating annotations outside the text.
+- If you want to take notes on certain parts, or give your work to someone else for proofreading, attaching comments to it is useful for creating annotations outside the text.

 - The function also helps to track changes.
-This allows you to see exactly where the text has been changed.
-You can use the Accept and Reject buttons to confirm or discard changes.
+This allows you to see exactly, where the text has been changed.
+You can use the Accept and Reject buttons to track changes.
 It may also be useful for group work to track the changes.

-- The Compare feature allows you to match or combine two versions of a document—also useful when multiple people are writing to one text at the same time.
+- With the Compare feature you can match or combine two versions of a document, which is also useful when multiple people are working on one text at a time.

-However, before you export your work as a PDF, make sure that all comments have been deleted and that all changes have been accepted or rejected.
+However, before you export your work as a PDF, make sure to delete all comments and accept or reject all tracked changes.

-No matter how carefully you work, double spaces, unnecessary blank lines or tab stops can always creep in somewhere.
-View the control characters and use the Search & Replace function to search for such errors.
-Paragraphs, tab stops, and similar formatting characters can be selected from the Search Special Format button.
+No matter how thoroughly you work, double spaces, unnecessary blank lines or tab stops can always appear somewhere.
+If you have a look at the formatting marks, you can use the Find & Replace function to search for such errors.
+Paragraphs, tab stops, and similar formatting marks can be selected from the Search Special Format button.